Parenting Advice: Supporting Children With Behavior Related To ADHD

 Hyperactivity can be a significant aspect of your child’s ADHD.
 They may feel a need to fidget or move due to an excess of energy.
 While planning your family routine, you may try to work in regular physical movement and exercise opportunities.
 If your child is struggling to focus on school, you might also consider speaking to teachers about movement breaks.

 Navigating your child’s ADHD symptoms and behaviors can be incredibly difficult to do without help.
 There are services available to help you find ways for your child to live with their disorder and to help you support them as a parent or guardian.
-The American Academy of Pediatrics recommends parent training and behavior management therapy for children with ADHD who are six years of age and under.
-Young kids need parental help when it comes to managing disruptive behaviors.
+The American Academy of Pediatrics recommends parent training and behavior management therapy for children with ADHD who are six years of age and under, as young kids need parental help when it comes to managing disruptive behaviors.
 Parent training teaches parents strategies to help their kids improve their behavior over time.
-A combination of behavior therapy and medication may often recommended for older children and adults.
-Pursuing a personalized course of treatment and leveraging what options are available to you can support your child in experiencing a higher quality of life.
+A combination of behavior therapy and medication may be recommended for older children and adults.
+Pursuing a personalized course of treatment and leveraging what options are available to you can improve your and your child’s quality of life.

 Getty/AnnaStills